 Section 14.
 In addition to adhering to the foregoing ethical standards, a physician shall recognize a responsibility to participate in community activities and services.

 Section 15.
 It is considered sexual misconduct for a physician to have sexual contact with any current patient whom the physician has interviewed and/or upon whom a medical or surgical procedure has been performed.

 Section 16.
 Sexual harassment by a physician is considered unethical.
 Sexual harassment is defined as physical or verbal intimation of a sexual nature involving a colleague or subordinate in the workplace or academic setting, when such conduct creates an unreasonable, intimidating, hostile or offensive workplace or academic setting.

 Section 17.
 From time to time, industry may provide some AOA members with gifts as an inducement to use their products or services.
 Members who use these products and services as a result of these gifts, rather than simply for the betterment of their patients and the improvement of the care rendered in their practices, shall be considered to have acted in an unethical manner.
-(Approved July 2003)

-Section 18.
+SECTION 18.
 A physician shall not intentionally misrepresent himself/herself or his/her research work in any way.

-Section 19.
+SECTION 19.
 When participating in research, a physician shall follow the current laws, regulations and standards of the United States or, if the research is conducted outside the United States, the laws, regulations and standards applicable to research in the nation where the research is conducted.
 This standard shall apply for physician involvement in research at any level and degree of responsibility, including, but not limited to, research, design, funding, participation either as examining and/or treating provider, supervision of other staff in their research, analysis of data and publication of results in any form for any purpose.